 An intensive examination of modern theories of international commercial policy and the international trade system.
 Developments in trade theory, and restrictions of international trade are discussed.

 The course will enable students to gain an understanding of how the international economy works and how economic theory can be used to understand issues of public policy, the impact of trade on economic development, and the impact of trade restrictions.

-You will find a study guide for the textbook here.
+You will find a study guide for the (2nd edition of our) textbook here.

 Sometimes it is helpful to have access to an alternative textbook that explains the material in a different way.
 For this purpose I recommend: Robert J. Carbaugh, International Economics (15th edition), 2014, Cengage.

 An additional study guide for (only) the orthodox models that includes solved problems is:

 Salvatore, Schaum's Outline of International Economics, 4th Edition, 1995, McGrawHill.

 Brynjolfsson and McAfee, The Second Machine Age, 2014, W.W.
 Norton

 Brynjolfsson and McAfee, Race Against the Machine, 2012, Digital Frontier Press